awslabs/aws-groundstation-eos-pipeline/README.md

     ```

 2. Open the Tiger VNC Client application on your PC and connect to ‘localhost:1’
+    (If you are seeing just a black screen, please refer to Note 2 below.)
 3. When prompted, enter the ipopp password you provided to the CloudFormation template in the earlier step